kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 79: May 19, 2020

+**Today's Progress**: I worked on the LibSys project.
+I added Bootstrap and Material, also worked on the author and register components.

+**Thoughts**: I woke up inspired today so I coded in the extra hours I gained by being productive and waking up at a reasonable time. lol.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/9457bbd98cde1b4710e126e95569008c64d7fc24)

+---

 ### Day 78: May 18, 2020

 **Today's Progress**: I started working on a project called libsys in Angular.
 I created the models and some components.